 Lab Test

-C. difficile GDH/Toxin
+Clostridium difficile GDH/Toxin Antigen

 Clostridium difficile, C diff, Toxin A, Toxin B, Antibiotic associated diarrhea, hospital acquired diarrhea, healthcare associated diarrhea, CDAD, CDI, tcdA, tcdB, gene, GDH antigen, psuedomembranous colitis